rnorthconference/rnorthconference.github.io/content/about.md

 draft = false
 +++

-noRth is a collaboration between the following groups: <a href="https://www.meetup.com/RLadiesTC/" target="_blank"> R-Ladies Twin Cities</a>, the <a href="https://www.meetup.com/twincitiesrug/" target="_blank"> Twin Cities R User Group</a>, and the <a href="http://irsa.stat.umn.edu/" target="_blank"> Institute for Research and Statistical Applications</a> at the University of Minnesota - Twin Cities.
+noRth is aimed at intermediate R users and consists of a half-day (optional) short course and a day of interactive talks.
+The conference will be held in <a href="https://goo.gl/maps/iTcZAfEzxmp target="_blank"> Bruininks Hall</a> on the campus of the University of Minnesota.
 The tentative schedule is below (i.e. subject to changes).

-## Thursday, August 15, 2019
+### Thursday, August 15, 2019
 |    |            |   |
 |:----------|:-------------|------:|
 | `01:30 - 4:30 pm` \| `Shiny Workshop`  |
 | `04:30 - 5:30 pm` \| `Poster Session` |

-## Friday, August 16, 2019
+### Friday, August 16, 2019

 |    |            |   |
 |:----------|:-------------|------:|